alok8bb/paladin/README.md

 ![Paladin Banner](/images/banner.png)

-# Paladin - token-gated community management bot
+# Paladin - token gated community management bot

 A telegram bot for creating secure, token-gated communities with built-in governance, analytics and AI assistance with support for Ethereum and Solana networks.

+> [!IMPORTANT]
+> This project was first built as a paid project for an anonymous user (under a different name).
+With their permission, I’ve refactored it a bit and open-sourced it here as Paladin.
+The bot works fine for the most part, though you might run into a few small issues.
+Just a heads-up: it’s not meant to be production-ready.

 ## Features